-There are seven human coronaviruses, Messonnier explained, which cause pulmonary illness that is spread through respiratory droplets and possibly also by touching surfaces contaminated with the virus.
+Messonnier explained that there are seven human coronaviruses, which cause respiratory illness that is spread through respiratory droplets and possibly also by touching surfaces contaminated with the virus.
 These infections can be contracted year-round but usually occur in the fall and winter.

 Recommendations to prevent the highly transmissible infection, she said, continue to include basics such as

-No antiviral treatment for COVID-19 is currently available, Rockwell told AAFP News, only supportive treatment.
+No antiviral treatment for COVID-19 is currently available, said Rockwell, only supportive treatment.
 She expressed concerned about the lack of readily available coronavirus testing kits, which the CDC is actively trying to remedy.

-"If you can't test people, then you don't know how many cases there are," she said.
+"If you can't test people, then you also don't know how many cases there are," she said.

 It's also unclear whether other health factors raise the risk for infection, Rockwell added.
 "I don't know if having things like asthma, or if you're a smoker, makes you more susceptible.
 Nobody really knows those things yet."

-The AAFP continues to collect all information about COVID-19 that is pertinent to family physicians in one place; be sure to bookmark it so you can check back for the latest news.
+The AAFP continues to collect all information about the COVID-19 outbreak that is pertinent to family physicians in one place; be sure to bookmark it so you can check back for the latest news.

 "The influenza rate is still high," Rockwell said, "so we should still recommend the flu vaccine to patients."